WebDevSimplified/Zoom-Clone-With-WebRTC/README.md

 ```

 ## Certificate
 If you want to use this application via IP address or domain name instead of `localhost`, this step is necessary.
-Since most of browsers block media(such as webcam) accessing from unsecure connections, we have to deploy this application with https.
+Since most of browsers block media(such as webcam) accessing from unsecure connections, we have to deploy this application with `HTTPS`.
 Here are commands using `openssl` to generate a key and certificate.
 > For windows user, `openssl` is a built-in command in MINGW64 git-bash.
+> For Linux user, just run these commands in termial.
 ```bash
 # generate a key
 openssl genrsa -out server-key.pem